gqgs/llm100kbench/README.md

 This benchmark may be a good proxy to measure how well LLMs are able to coordinate the aforementioned efforts.

+## Notes

+- Removed Gemini for now because the available free chat UI can't search for updated prices nor does it support the upload of CSV or JSON :grimacing:.
+- Removed Claude for now because the available free chat UI can't search for updated prices and its context window is too small for uploaded files :grimacing:.

 ## Project Structure

 - `cmd`: Contains the main command implementations